youavang/youavang.github.io/_posts/2020-03-28-LSTM-Stock-Prediction.md

 The data is scaled with a min-max scaler to fit within a range from 0 to 1.
 Then, it is split into training and testing sets.
 The training data set is turned into a numpy array, then reshaped into a three deminsional array before the LSTM model is trained on them.
 The testing data set also gets transformed and plugged into the LSTM model.

 The root mean squared error (rmse) of the training and testing data sets is used to measure the performance of the LSTM model in predicting the stock closing price.
 A low rmse value indicates low error rates and higher accuracy at prediction.
-In our case, the rmse = 1.08.
+In our case, rmse = 1.08.

 Here is the plot of the training data set (blue), the predicted data set (yellow) and the actual data set (red).
 <img src="{{ site.url }}{{ site.baseurl }}/images/stock/stockpredict.png" alt="linearly separable data">